Blog

 Month 2 After Surgery

-In the second month post surgery, you will likely see a drastic reduction in swelling.
-It should be possible to resume all day-to-day activities and return to exercise following a breast reduction, including exercise that involves greater physical stress, such as weightlifting, running, or even swimming (although care must be taken to avoid direct sunlight on your scars).
+In the second month post surgery, you will likely see a drastic reduction in swelling, and it should be possible to resume all day-to-day activities and return to exercise that involves greater physical stress, such as weightlifting, running, or even swimming (although care must be taken to avoid direct sunlight on your scars).

 Breast Reduction Recovery Tips

-Recovery from breast reduction procedure can be improved by taking a few simple steps:
+Recovery from breast reduction procedure can be improved by taking a few simple steps to avoid potential complications and make the healing process easier:

-• Get plenty of sleep – both before the operation and during the recovery will help your body improve its natural healing ability, so make sure to have sensible, regular sleep patterns established in the buildup to your operation.
+• Get plenty of sleep – both before the operation and during the breast reduction recovery process, sleep will help your body improve its natural healing ability, so make sure to have sensible, regular sleep patterns established in the buildup to your operation.

 • Get active – As soon as you’re ready and your surgeon gives you permission, make sure to gradually get your body moving, as this will help improve circulation and promote faster healing.